MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/index.md

 # General

 ## Changelog
-Check out our [changelog](changelog.md) to find out which features we have delivered recently to Mobile Center.
+Check out our [changelog](changelog.md) to find out which features we have delivered recently to App Center.

 ## Product roadmap
 Interested in knowing what our team is working on?
 View the [product roadmap](roadmap.md) and let us know what you think.

 ## Pricing
-Mobile Center is free during the preview.
+App Center is free during the preview.
 Read about our [pricing plans](pricing.md) and tell us if you like it.